“Encourage innovation. Change is our lifeblood, stagnation our death knell.” – David Ogilvy

 Innovative and classic notes in balance

 The firm has always excelled at creating original ideas.
 Using that fact as a starting point, the project focused on highlighting Ogilvy’s identity and history to support the company’s talented people.

-The concept for the new spaces was built on two distinctive elements: the leitmotif is the founder, David Ogilvy; and the red background, the brand’s signature color, is integrated into a sleek, minimalist environment underscored by a simple palette of contrasting black and white.
+The concept for the new spaces was built on two distinctive elements: the leitmotif is the founder, David Ogilvy; the red background, the brand’s signature color, is integrated into a sleek environment underscored by a simple palette of contrasting black and white.
 The goal of the planning process was to create connections and provide a platform for different kinds of teams to embrace the space in ways that fit their needs.

 Creating a hybrid public and private space

 The reception desk and its boutique hotel-style quartz countertop are positioned to be more open to the outside.
 Visitors and clients are welcomed with a glance, a smile, and a coffee.
 The reception area does double duty as a lounge for discussion and collaboration, both formal and informal.
 It is a place where clients, employees from different departments, and partners interact daily.

 Ogilvy’s Montreal offices span two floors.
 Because the fourth floor will remain operational for the medium-term, the rethinking of this space was done on an ad hoc basis, with the main focus being put on the third floor.
-This choice helped highlight the firm’s values and made it possible to meet a need, while also optimizing both the use of the space and its visual impact.
+This choice helped highlight the firm’s values and made it possible to meet its needs, while also optimizing both the use of the space and its visual impact.
 The production and creative teams have retained their existing dynamic in their upstairs work units and they have gained spaces for collaboration and interaction on the third floor.

 The bottom line on this project is that it strikes a fine balance between opposites: a vibrant and intense space that’s also comfortable, streamlined, and intimate.